ValyaVyrodova/programing-notes/README.md

 increment operator (++) and decrement operator (--)

 The typeof keyword returns the data type (as a string) of a value.

+#### Conditional Statements

+ A conditional statement checks a specific condition(s) and performs a task based on the condition(s).

+- if, else if, and else statements
+- comparison operators
+- logical operators
+- truthy vs falsy values
+- ternary operators
+- switch statement

+`if (true) {`
+`  console.log('This message will print!');`
+`}`
+`// Prints: This message will print!`

+`if...else` statements allow us to automate solutions to yes-or-no questions, also known as binary decisions.

+When writing conditional statements, sometimes we need to use different types of operators to compare values.
+These operators are called comparison operators.

+Here is a list of some handy comparison operators and their syntax:

+Less than: <
+Greater than: >
+Less than or equal to: <=
+Greater than or equal to: >=
+Is equal to: ===
+Is not equal to: !==

+In JavaScript, there are operators that work with boolean values known as logical operators.

+- the and operator (&&)
+- the or operator (||)
+- the not operator, otherwise known as the bang operator (!)